Welcome to our new feature, BOOK OF THE DAY. If you would like your books to be considered for this series, click here

 “Well written.
 Hard to put down.
 Kept you interested to the end.”

 “I’ve enjoyed all of Jill Paterson’s books.
 This one is no exception.”

 “A murder investigation that may have roots in a thirty year old unsolved case, and possible suspects not telling all the truth, makes for a satisfying murder mystery.”

 “I truly enjoyed this book.
 I liked the detective, the mystery, the plot and the bit of Australian countryside description.”

 “I enjoyed it so much, I have downloaded the first 3 volumes.”

 * * *

-If you would like to feature your book as BOOK OF THE DAY for only £15 (approx $22US), and get it noticed by thousands of readers, fellow authors and publishers please contact us.
+If you would like to feature your book as BOOK OF THE DAY, and get it noticed by thousands of readers, fellow authors and publishers click here.
 You an tell from this feature and previous BOOK OF THE DAY features that the space you are allowed to promote your book is substantial.
 Why not take advantage of this very competitive Members’ Offer